Pageboy/pageboy.github.io/_portfolio/wet-and-dry-shore.md

   - art
   - shareable
 ---
+Dry stones become wet stones in the shallows shore.
+Slate and sand weathered smooth by the tide that sweeps over the beach.

 * Wet Stones
 * Out Tide
 * Dry Stones

-Dry stones become wet stones in the shallows shore.
-Slate and sand weathered smooth.
-Tide sweeps over the beach.